m0n0x41d/ReviewReaper/README.md

 Here are description of all config options.
 Default values used if parameter is not defined in config.yaml when applicable.

-### namespace_prefixes[]
+### namespaces_name_regexp

-A yaml list of namespace names prefixes, such as review, feature, ticket... whatever else.
+A string value that is treated as a regular expression to match the namespaces names that the Review Reaper will track.

+Default value: This is the only mandatory parameter, thus it has no default value.

+The easiest and most convenient way is to pass a simple regexp with list of substrings that you use in naming your review environments, for example:
-ReviewReaper with watch for namespaces which names are started with specified substrings.
+RevewReaper configured with `namespaces_names_regexp: review|feature|trololo` will watch for namespaces that have any of the specified substrings in this regexp.

-Default value: There is **no default** value.
-At least one prefix must be passed in this field to run the ReviewReaper.

 ### retention{}